 Of course, don’t take it away from him.
 Put it away when he’s not around it, and in his crate or another room.

 Many resource guarders guard many items they see as valuable.
-When you approach or try to take a toy away, if your dog growls, gives you a hard stare or a whale eye in which the whites of eyes show, or his body stiffens and tenses up, or he snaps at you or the air–take it seriously.
+When you approach or try to take a toy away if your dog growls, gives you a hard stare or a whale eye in which the whites of their eyes show, or his body stiffens and tenses up, or he snaps at you or the air–take it seriously.

 Don’t approach or attempt to take a toy away.
 Instead, get the help of a behaviorist or positive reinforcement trainer who’s experienced with resource guarders.